 *ARC reserves the right to adjust awards up or down by a maximum of 20% based on the number of entries received.

-All entries must be submitted by December 31, 2012.
+All entries must be submitted by January 15, 2014.
 There is an entry fee of $50.00 US for the first artwork entered and $42.00 US for each additional artwork.
-Each entrant will receive one copy of the 2012-2013 Salon Catalogue which is included in their first entry fee.
+Each entrant will receive one copy of the 2013-2014 Salon Catalogue which is included in their first entry fee.
 Shipping is an added charge, which can be selected when paying for your entries.
-You can also choose not to ship.
+If you do not select shipping, you will not receive a Catalogue.
+If you wish to order Catalogues after the finalists have been chosen, they can be ordered through the ARC Store at the standard price.
 Artists may enter and win in one or all seven categories; there is no limit to the number of artworks you may enter, and you may enter them in multiple categories.
 If you choose to enter the same work in multiple categories, the fee for a duplicate entry is $20.
 If you only enter it in one category and we feel as though it has been put in the wrong category, we reserve the right to move the entry to the appropriate category.
+It is possible the deadline will be extended for a short time period only, though we will be adding a late charge to entries that come in after the January 15th deadline, so please be sure to get your entries in on time.

 Artists must submit digital files in JPEG format via our online entry form.
 Glass slides, images on CDs and large format transparencies will not be accepted.
 All digital images must be at least 1MB in size.
 If you have a technical problem submitting your entry, or cannot submit via our online system, please contact our Museum Archivist Yvette Lytle at email@example.com.
 The competition is open to all those who wish to enter worldwide.